Mohamed-Abdullahi1/gatus-ecs-project/README.md

 # ECS Gatus Monitoring Stack

-A production-style containerised monitoring application deployed on AWS using ECS Fargate, provisioned with Terraform, and delivered through a CI/CD pipeline.
+A containerised monitoring application deployed on AWS using ECS Fargate, provisioned with Terraform, and delivered through a CI/CD pipeline.

 ---
 ## Overview